-J. W. INGHAM, JNO.
-V. N. BILES THEO.
-CLARK, mi ister
+JNO.
+V. N. BILES, ORIN A. EMORY.

-DISASTROUS FLOOD-THE CHEMUNG RIVER | was held, but by it no development was HIGHER THAN EVER BEFORE KNOWN.-The duced that militated in the least against through this section of the State, and more quences.
+DISASTROUS FLOOD-THE CHEMUNG RIVER was held, but by it no development was HIGHER THAN EVER BEFORE KNOWN.-The duced that militated in the least against rains of last week, which fell in torrents through this section of the State, and more particularly on the head waters of the Chemung, were not without their disastrous consequences.
 On Monday, the river commenced raising, and by Tuesday afternoon it was bank full, and up to the highest water mark.
-It did not abate until midnight of Tuesday, when it was two feet higher than ever, known hefore, within the memory of the "oldest inhalitant."
+It did not abate until midnight of Tuesday, when ing.
+In the good note the trace runs down it was two feet higher than ever known before, within the memory of the "oldest inhahitant."
 The damage to the country is immense, and it will take a long time to replace what has been swept away in a moment.
-The upper and lower parts of the village were inundated in removing their household goods.
+The upper and lower parts of the village were inundated and at a distance of half a mile of the river, Pres." while in the bad the s touches it, the occupants of houses were busily engaged in removing their household goods.
 Sidewalks and fences were displaced, and in some instances houses were removed from their foundations.
-In many of the houses, the water stood two foot deep on the first floors, driving away from the premises altogether.
-In Southport, (the Third Ward,) the south side of the river, the damage cannot be estimated, and has been much more disastrous, than in any other locality in the village.
+In many of the houses, the water the occupants either into the upper stories or away from the premises altogether.

+In Southport, (the Third Ward,) the south side of the river, the damage cannot be esti-The Lecture of Rev. Thos.
+K. Beecher, mated, and has been much more disastrous, than in any other locality in the village.
 At the Woollen Factory, situated upon Newton Creek, and in that vicinity the damage is not very great.
-The Junction Canal has suffered severely, although to what extent, is not at at present known.
-The Railroads come in for a full share of the damage, the N. Y. & Erie suffering extensively.
+The Junction Canal has suffered severely, although to what extent, is not at suffering extensively.
 At Corning, the railroad bridge has been partly crrried away, and the track, east and and west of us, in a number of places, has been washed out.
 The Buffalo, Corning & N. Y. Railroad is damaged considerably, but to what extent we have not learned.
 The damage up stream has undoubtedly been immense, though as yet we have been unable to learn any particulars.
 We hear that about 150 feet of the Chemung Canal Feeder, near Corning, has been carried away.
-Almost all kinds of property has floated past us-barns, hay, fences, wagons, timber, pumpkins, and in fact a little of everything. bia, with London and Liverpool advices to the There can be no doubt but what the farmers 3 lits ult, one week later, arrived at New-York along the river have lost a great deal of live on Monday morning.
-Contrary to general ex- stock, from the fact that the rise was so sudden, and the idea that the flood would abate long before it reached any previous height.
-In this they were mistaken, and when the stream cles were obliged to desist, for fear of being carried away by the current.
+Almost all kinds of property has floated past us-barns, hay, fences, wagons, timber, pumpkins, and in fact a little of everything .-There can be no doubt but what the farmers along the river have lost a great deal of live den, and the idea that the flood would abate long before it reached any previous height.
+In this they were mistaken, and when the stream reached its highest point, all thought of saving property of any description was out of mind.
+In many cases those endeavoring to save arti cles were obliged to desist, for fear of being carried away by the current.

 The destruction of the corn crop among the farmers along the Chemung flats is said to be almost beyond calculation.
-Pretty much the tives and friends, by whom he was greatly estern entire crop of the season has been swept
+Pretty much the entire crop of the season has been swept